JuliaDynamics/DynamicalBilliards.jl/README.md

 * **Ray-splitting billiards** : A semiclassical implementation of the dynamical billiard.
 After a collision of a particle with a boundary, the particle may propagate *through* the boundary given some arbitrary probability and transmission law.
 * **Standard billiards** : A library of pre-constructed billiard systems that have already been used in Physics/Mathematics (e.g. Sinai, periodic Sinai, Buminovich etc.)
 * **Visualization** : Functions for plotting and visualizing aspects of a billiard system, such as obstacles, orbits and more.
 Also includes animation related content.
-* **Lyapunov Spectrum** : Calculate the lyapunov spectrum of the trajectory of a particle in am arbitrary billiard table.
+* **Lyapunov Spectrum** : Calculate the lyapunov spectrum of the trajectory of a particle in an arbitrary billiard table.
 Currently this is only available for `Particle`s.

 **NOTICE:** This package does not support collision between particles (currently).
 All particles are considered point-particles for all simulations offered by `DynamicalBilliards.jl`.